 - After selecting “All Time” as the date range and confirming your email address, tap “Submit.”

-- The time it takes to receive your data can vary depending on how much you have stored, but it provides a way to save your entire collection at once without the hassle of multiple batches.
+- The time it takes to receive your data can vary depending on how much you have stored, but it lets you save your entire collection at once without the hassle of multiple batches.

-The new paid plans start with a storage plan that costs $1.99 a month and gives you 100 GB of space.
+The new paid plans start with a $1.99/month storage plan that gives you 100 GB of space.
 Snapchat+ subscribers will get up to 250 GB of storage as part of their current $3.99 monthly subscription.
 Those who pay $15.99 per month for the premium Snapchat Platinum tier will get a huge 5TB of storage.

 The company is giving users who are already over the 5GB limit a 12-month grace period.
 During this time, they can either export their old Snaps or upgrade to a paid plan.
 If you go over the limit and don’t sign up for a plan after this time, your most recent memory may be deleted to keep your account within the free storage limit.
 However, your oldest Snaps will be kept.